xbrize/brize_auth/README.md

 cargo add brize_auth
 ```

-Next, set up the database tables with this schema
+Next, set up the database tables with this schema, if using a SQL database

 ```sql
 -- Credentials table